molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/simscreen.rst

   -n [ --max-hits ] arg

-    Maximum number of found hits at which the screen will terminate (overrides the -- best-hits option, default: 0 - no limit).
+    Maximum number of found hits at which the screening will terminate (overrides the --best-hits option, default: 0 -> no limit).

   -x [ --cutoff ] arg